-LOS ANGELES (August 4, 2008) – After seven years, Ryan Woodward, 16, is getting a new pair of shoes.
+Los Angeles - Aug.
+4, 2008 – After seven years, Ryan Woodward, 16, is getting a new pair of shoes.
 Not even a new car could elicit the excitement the Canadian teenager feels about this seemingly ordinary purchase, made possible after painstakingly complex surgery at Cedars-Sinai Medical Center’s Charcot-Marie-Tooth/Hereditary Neuropathy Center.

 Since childhood, Ryan has contended with the debilitating—and initially mystifying—symptoms of Charcot-Marie-Tooth (CMT) disease, a neurological disorder that typically affects the nerves and muscles in the feet, causing varying degrees of pain, deformity and disability.